MicrosoftDocs/cpp-docs/docs/windows/walkthrough-deploying-a-visual-cpp-application-by-using-a-setup-project.md

 ## Create the setup project

 Instructions for creating a setup project vary depending on which version of Visual Studio you have installed.
-Make sure you have the version selector in the upper left set to the correct version.
+To see the documentation for your preferred version of Visual Studio, use the **Version** selector control.
+It's found at the top of the table of contents on this page.

 ::: moniker range="=vs-2019"